 For infants, one of the first approaches to the world happens as they learn to discern parts of the face and people's facial expressions.
-Recognising friendly faces makes them feel confident and calmed and, on the contrary, looking at a not so friendly face triggers the responses for fear or anger, which are important for their own survival while learning to differentiate good from bad.
+Recognizing friendly faces makes them feel confident and calmed and, on the contrary, looking at a not so friendly face triggers the responses for fear or anger, which are important for their own survival while learning to differentiate good from bad.

 Emotional development is also tightly related to facial expressions.
 Researchers say that newborn babies start recognizing the parts of the head just minutes after they're born, and it's only a matter of hours to set apart mom's face from others.
 As for expressions, it takes them months to identify the most important ones.
 This learning process contributes to kids' emotional and cognitive development since they can easily tell what to do in new situations just guiding themselves based on their mom's facial expressions.

 Here you'll find some very useful tips to help your children learn all about face parts names through fun activities and games.